Berkeley Campus Implementation of UC Requirements

 - notify the data proprietor if there is a reasonable belief protected data may have been acquired,

-- send email to Information Security and Policy (ISP).
+- send email to the Information Security Office (ISO).
 The normal address for reporting IT security incidents is email@example.com.
 However, if you are certain this incident requires immediate attention or involves protected data, escalate your report by sending email to urgent- firstname.lastname@example.org.

 3.2.
-Under advisement from the Chief Privacy Officer, ISP will examine the evidence of a breach with the data custodian to assess the possibility that protected data has been obtained.
+Under advisement from the Chief Privacy Officer, ISO will examine the evidence of a breach with the data custodian to assess the possibility that protected data has been obtained.

 3.3.
-ISP will notify the Chief Privacy Officer if ISP believes there could be a possibility that protected data has been acquired by an unauthorized source.
+ISO will notify the Chief Privacy Officer if ISO believes there could be a possibility that protected data has been acquired by an unauthorized source.

 3.4.
 The data custodian must file a police report with UCPD if the department suspects criminal activity is responsible for the breach.